Documenting High School Coursework

 - Course must include bona fide instruction and contain performance standards.

-We recommend you keep at minimum a chronological log of activities, a detailed list of books and resources used, samples of your child's work, test results, and earned certificates.
+Please download our Credit by Portfolio Packet for the required forms.
+Instructions are included.
+We recommend you keep at minimum a chronological log of activities, a detailed list of books and resources used, samples of your student's work, test results, and earned certificates in your student's portfolio.
 For books and workbooks, keep copies of the title page and table of contents.
-For online curriculum, keep copies of the course's scope and sequence and printouts of your child's progress, grades, and time logs.
+For online curriculum, keep copies of the course's scope and sequence and printouts of your student's progress, grades, and time logs.
+You do not need to provide samples of your student's work to us.